IRX1: Protein

-Properties & characteristics
+Properties and characteristics

-The mature IRX1 protein has 480 amino acid residues, with a molecular mass of 49,600 Daltons and an isoelectric point of 5.7.
+The mature IRX1 protein has 480 amino acid residues, with a molecular mass of 49,600 daltons and an isoelectric point of 5.7.
 A BLAST search revealed that IRX1 contains two highly conserved domains: a homeodomain and a characteristic IRO motif of unknown function.
 The homeodomain belongs to the TALE (three amino acid loop extension) class of homeodomains, and is characterized by the addition of three extra amino acids between the first and second helix of three alpha helices that comprise the domain.
 The presence of this well characterized homeodomain strongly suggests that IRX1 acts as a transcription factor.
 This is further supported by the predicted localization of IRX1 to the nucleus.
 The IRO motif is a region downstream of the homeodomain that is found only in members of the Iroquois-class homeodomain proteins, though its function is poorly understood.
 However, its similarity to an internal region of the Notch receptor protein suggests that it may be involved with protein-protein interaction.
 In addition to these two characteristic domains, IRX1 contains a third domain from the HARE-HTH superfamily fused to the C-terminal end of the homeodomain.
 This domain adopts a winged helix-turn-helix fold predicted to bind DNA, and is thought to play a role in recruiting effector activities to DNA.
 Several forms of post-translational modification are predicted, including SUMOylation, C-mannosylation, and phosphorylation, using bioinformatics tools from ExPASy.
 Bioinformatic analysis of IRX1 with the NetPhos tool predicted 71 potential phosphorylation sites throughout the protein.